 It is predicted that as more people continue to work from home, even in a post-pandemic environment, there will be more value in industrial, data center, life science, and single-family homes.
 Suburban life is more attractive than ever.
 Families are seeking better and more affordable education, community connection, and access to nature.
 Retail structures and office design will require new concepts.

-As the economy strengthens, industry will continue to grow, resulting in more business development and construction.
+As the economy strengthens, industry will continue to grow, resulting in more business development and commercial construction.
 Thinking “green” will be even more critical, creating structures that conserve, versus abuse, the earth’s energy.
-There will be growing emphasis on ventilation and office structures that focus on occupant comfort, health, and wellbeing.
-We have already completed two buildings for a local company that are designed to operate at zero energy.
+There will be growing emphasis on ventilation and office structures that focus on occupant comfort, health and wellbeing.
+We have already completed two multi-use office/industrial buildings for a local company that are designed to operate at zero energy.

 As we look ahead at the economy, we see positive indicators: